Contributed By SZA Schilling, Zutt & Anschütz

 Trade mark matters have to be brought before specific regional courts in the first instance.
-In the second instance, the higher regional court (Oberlandesgericht or 'OLG') which is competent for the district of the regional court will decide on an appeal.
-An appeal decision of a higher regional court may be appealed on points of law only to the BGH and subject to certain conditions (see also 9.1 Special Provisions for the Appellate Procedure, below).
+In the second instance, the higher regional court (Oberlandesgericht or OLG) which is competent for the district of the regional court will decide on an appeal.
+An appeal decision of a higher regional court may be appealed on points of law only to the BGH and subject to certain conditions (see 9.1 Special Provisions for the Appellate Procedure).

-There are no prerequisites with regard to filing a lawsuit.
-However, an immediate filing of a lawsuit without sending a warning letter might have implications for the owner's obligation to bear the costs if the defendant immediately acknowledges the claims raised as justified (see also 4.1 Actions to Pursue Infringement, above).
+There are no prerequisites with regard to filing a lawsuit (eg, a mediation procedure).
+However, an immediate filing of a lawsuit without sending a warning letter might have implications for the owner's obligation to bear the costs if the defendant immediately acknowledges the claims raised as justified (see 4.1 Actions Available to a Trade Mark Owner).

-Due to the exclusive jurisdiction of the regional courts in trade mark matters, the parties need to be represented by a lawyer.
+Due to the exclusive jurisdiction of the regional courts in trade mark matters (see 4.2 Courts/Tribunals), the parties need to be represented by a lawyer.

 The owner of a trade mark or any other sign protected under the TMA may file for a preliminary injunction against the alleged infringer if the prerequisite of urgency is met.
 This commonly requires that the action for preliminary injunction is filed not later than four weeks after the right-holder became aware of the potential infringement.

-German law (not only trade mark law) does not provide for disclosure or discovery.
-However, if the infringement is obvious, or the owner has already filed an infringement action against the infringer, the owner of a trade mark or a commercial designation has a special claim for disclosure of certain information against third parties who, in a commercial capacity, possessed infringing goods, used infringing services, rendered services which were used for the infringement or took part in any such action.
-In addition, during infringement proceedings, the defendant may be ordered to disclose specific information (eg, with regard to the revenue generated by the infringing goods or services) to the claimant as part of the infringement claims.
+German law in general does not provide for disclosure or discovery.
+However, if the infringement is obvious, or the owner has already filed an infringement action against the infringer, the owner of a trade mark or commercial designation has a special claim for disclosure of certain information against third parties who, in a commercial capacity, possessed infringing goods, used infringing services, rendered services which were used for the infringement or took part in any such action.
+In addition, during infringement proceedings, the defendant may be ordered to disclose specific information to the claimant as part of the infringement claims, eg, with regard to the revenue generated by the infringing goods or services.

 German trade mark law does not contain rules for representative or collective actions.

-There are restrictions on the trade mark owner according to specific trade mark law rules and restrictions based on general principles under German civil law.
+There are restrictions on the trade mark owner according to specific trade mark law rules and restrictions based on general principles under German civil law when asserting their rights.

 With regard to general civil law principles under German law, a trade mark owner may not assert rights where no legitimate interests can be shown and claims are raised solely in order to harm a third party.
 German unfair competition law may even prevent a trade mark owner from asserting their rights on the basis of an impediment ban, and/or in a case where a trade mark owner primarily intends to generate legal fees to be paid by third parties.

 Necessary parties to an action for infringement are the trade mark owner as claimant and at least one third party as alleged infringer(s).
-A licensee may only bring an action with the approval of the trade mark owner.
+A licensee may only bring an action with the approval of the trade mark owner (which is usually given in case of an exclusive licencee).
 Furthermore, a non-licensee or any other party may only bring an action on behalf of the trade mark owner with the approval of the trade mark owner and based on their own legitimate interest with regard to the infringement claims raised.

 Under German trade mark law, the filing of an action for infringement based on a trade mark application is not possible; such action is possible only on the basis of a registered or existing unregistered trade mark right or commercial designation.
 On a case-by-case basis, it might be possible to raise claims based on unfair competition or general law principles (eg, acting in bad faith) in order to take an action to stop infringement before the registration of a mark.